top1944/duckuments/docs/atoms_85_fall2017_projects/15_saviors/30-final-report-document-saviors.md

 With this information given we want to find out whether an obstacle is in our way or not.
 If so, we want to either stop or adapt the trajectory to pass without crashing into the obstacle.
 This information is then given as an output to the controllers who will then process out commands and try to act accordingly.

-Therefore one of the first very important decisions was to basically separate the _detection_ and _reaction_ parts of our **saviors pipeline**.
+Therefore one of the first very important decisions was to separate the _detection_ and _reaction_ parts of our **saviors pipeline**.
 This allowed us to divide our work efficiently and to start right away.
 This is also supposed to ensure a wide range of flexibility:
 This separation makes it possible to easily replace, optimize or work on one of the parts (either the obstacle avoidance strategies or obstacle detection algorithms) in the future.
 Of course it also includes having to define a clear, reasonable interface in between the two modules, which will later be explained in detail.